addyosmani/backbone-fundamentals/chapters/03-internals.md

 ourObject.trigger("dance", "break dancing.
 Yeah!");
 ```

-A special `all` event is made available in case you would like an event to be triggered when any event occurs (e.g if you would like to screen events in a single location).
+A special `all` event is made available in case you would like an event to be triggered when any event occurs (e.g., if you would like to screen events in a single location).
 The `all` event can be used as follows:

 ```javascript